-Dean of Lagos Business School, Dr Enase Okonedo, recently featured in the Financial Times ‘Meet the Dean’ Interview.
+Dean of Lagos Business School, Prof Enase Okonedo, recently featured in the Financial Times ‘Meet the Dean’ Interview.
 She highlighted LBS’ efforts to remain a bastion of quality management and executive education despite infrastructural challenges, brain drain and the international perception of Nigeria as insecure, among others.

 In terms of infrastructure, Okonedo cited inadequate electricity and water supply that LBS was tackling with standby generators and boreholes.